thejsway/thejsway/manuscript/chapter09.md

 In the previous example, the character setup process became quite tedious and error-prone: first an object is created through `Object.create()`, and then each property is manually added to it.

-There is a better way.
+There is a slightly better way.
 Check it out.

 ```js
 // Character prototype